How To Love Yourself: Try Being Okay With Yourself First

 On days when loving yourself seems impossible, where do you turn?

 Why?
 Because it stops you from putting so much pressure on yourself.
+It gives you permission to be as you are without all the guilt.

-It’s viewing yourself in an accepting and realistic light, regardless of your circumstances.
+Being okay with yourself is viewing yourself in an accepting and realistic light, regardless of your circumstances.

 It’s like having a foundational core of acceptance within yourself.
 Both on good days and on bad days.